lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

 # Designing programming languages with IDEs in mind.

-In this post we'll discuss how having the way users write code in mind affects the design of programming languages.
-We will start with a feature called [named parameters]((https://en.wikipedia.org/wiki/Named_parameter)) as an example.
+In this post we'll discuss how having the way users write code in mind affects the design of programming languages, and how it affected our own decisions when designing the langauage for Lamdu.

+We will start by discussing a feature called
+[named parameters]((https://en.wikipedia.org/wiki/Named_parameter))
+as a first example.

 ## Named parameters

 Smalltalk is a programming language with named parameters.
-We'll explain what that means with an example:
+Here's an example to illustrate what that means:

 * Smalltalk code looks like this:
   `Rectangle left: 0 right: 10 top: 100 bottom: 200`